Activities

 Ask Your Child Questions After Reading

 One way to check if your child has understood the text he read is by asking questions after he has finished the book.
 Do not make him feel like you are his teacher, expecting him to answer correctly.
 Ask questions casually, as if you are just starting a conversation with him.
-Not only will it foster parent-child boring, it can encourage your kid to understand the stories better so he can share his thoughts with you.
+Not only will it foster parent-child bonding, but it can encourage your kid to understand the stories better so he can share his thoughts with you.
+For example, exploring Bible stories for children can offer great opportunities for meaningful conversations, teaching important lessons while promoting understanding through storytelling.

 Improving your child’s reading comprehension skills can take some time.
 However, if you follow these strategies, you can help your kid exceed in school because of his hastened ability to digest and absorb pertinent information.